 Applications received after the closing date of the 8th May will not be accepted.

 *Interviews for the Mansfield and St Edmund Hall posts are scheduled to be held on the 3rd May 2017*

-*Interviews for the Lincoln and Somerville posts are due to be held in mid-late May 2017.
-Date to be confirmed*
+*Interviews for the Lincoln and Somerville posts are due to be held on 24th May 2017*

 Applications are particularly welcome from women and black and minority ethnic candidates, who are under-represented in academic posts in Oxford.